 Design Customer research regarding sign messaging was performed in FY 2016 and the results incorporated into the signage modifications.
-In December 2014, the Boards approved one-half of the estimated design costs to develop proposed signage concepts based on the customer research feedback for review and approval by the Boards.
-The proposed signage concepts and the balance of the design costs were approved by the Boards in April 2016 and final design has commenced.
+The proposed signage concepts were approved by the Boards in April 2016 and final design has commenced.

 Construction The signage replacement on the overhead facilities will require extensive lane and ramp closures throughout the toll road and freeway system.
 Major closures will be done at night and other off-peak travel times in order to minimize inconvenience to drivers.